Public transport is useful. Trains even more so, given that they're

 Tokyo's rail system is legendary.
 Super-fast, super-punctual, super-everything.
 Some 102 train lines, an estimated 14 billion passengers per year.
 By most measures, they should take first place on this or any other list.

-But because you cannot, ever, use your phone while moving, we're going to controversially take them down a peg.
-We like to talk when commuting, even if only to complain about the excessive cleanliness.
+take them down a peg.
+We like to talk when commuting, even if only to complain

 Take a seat in second spot, Tokyo.
 Mind the gap.